Canal de Nantes à Brest

 Heritage and history

-- Château des Rohan — dominant fortress visible from the quays.
+- Château des Rohan — walks around and views from the quays, medieval architecture and gardens.

-- Quays of the Oust — riverside walks and viewpoints over the town.
+- Quays of the Oust — walks, nautical activities and river scenery.